humanmade/altis-documentation/other-docs/guides/headless/react-app.md

 This guide will walk through creating a semi-decoupled frontend with React.
 This frontend will act as a theme on your site, blending the agility and responsiveness of a React web app with the performance of a theme.

-We'll first create a standalone React application, then turn it into a functional theme for use on your Platform site.
+We'll first create a standalone React application, then turn it into a functional theme for use on your Altis site.

 ## Prerequisites